Park City Area: 1 Destination, 3 Resorts

 Before Park City was a winter sports paradise, it was a silver mining town.
 In 1870, the Transcontinental Railroad brought miners who hoped to find the motherlode.
 Learn about the town's rich heritage at the Park City Museum near the center of town where you can take in tales from a bygone era.
 Stroll down the streets of Historic Main Street and marvel at the 64 sites listed on the National Register of Historic Places.
 But you won't see miners today.
 A walk down modern day Main Street yields opportunities to shop, dine, and enjoy art galleries.

 Skiing and snowboarding aren't the only options for outdoor fun nearby.
-Take a winter zip tour mid-mountain at Park City Mountain Resort for an 800-foot-long ride through the treetops near the Red Pine Lodge area or soar 2,111 feet between Lookout Peak and Red Pine Lodge.
+Take a winter zip tour mid-mountain above Park City Mountain Resort with Flying Eagle Zipline for an 800-foot-long ride through the treetops near the Red Pine Lodge area or soar 2,111 feet between Lookout Peak and Red Pine Lodge.

 Strap on some snowshoes or cross-country skis and explore the network of nearby trails with a guide.
 Explore this winter wonderland on a sleigh ride or try your hand at dog sledding behind a team of Siberian huskies.
 Hop on a snowmobile and roar through the mountains on a guided tour or join an experienced fly-fishing guide to find out what's biting year-round.
 Soar high above the mountains with a hot air balloon ride or bring the whole family snow tubing.